Skip to main content

 Keep your API key secret

 Never expose your API key in client-side code, public repositories, or browser requests.
 Always make API calls from your server or a secure environment.
-You can create up to 5 API keys per account and revoke them at any time from your profile.
+You can create up to 5 API keys per account and revoke them at any time from the dashboard (Dashboard → API Keys).

 Base URL